Juvenile Justice & Safety

 More on Juvenile Justice & Safety

-WASHINGTON, DC – Congressman Tony Cárdenas (CA-29) releases the following statement after Gov. Gavin Newsom declared a state of emergency over the novel coronavirus:
+WASHINGTON, DC – Congressman Tony Cárdenas (CA-29) releases the following statement on the protests in Los Angeles: